acampove/rx_run3/README.md

     ```python
     model.cfg
     ```
-    - For whatever entries that are still NaN, they will be _patched_  with zeros and evaluated.
-However, before returning, the probabilities will be saved as -1.
+    - For whatever features that are still NaN, they will be _patched_  with zeros when evaluated.
+However, the returned probabilities will be saved as -1.
 I.e. entries with NaNs will have probabilities of -1.

 # Pandas dataframes